RealTimeLogic/Xedge32/doc/source/xedge.rst

 |Web File Manager: Upload|

-When the upload is complete, navigate to ``http://ip-address`` and click the :guilabel:`New Application` button.
-Then, click browse (1) and select the Lua-Examples.
-Click the Submit button (2) and complete the New Application Wizard using the default settings.
+After completing the upload process, go to ``http://ip-address`` and click on the :guilabel:`New Application` button.
+Then, click :guilabel:`Browse` (1) to open the file browser.
+In the file browser, expand the directory tree by clicking on the small expand symbol to the left of the folder icon.
+Double-click on the 'Lua-Examples' directory to select it.
+Next, click the :guilabel:`Submit` button (2) and follow the prompts in the New Application Wizard, making sure to use the default settings.

 |Xedge32: New-Application|